William J. Beaty 3/1995

 Shadows appear when an object blocks a light source.
 The shape of the

-shadow is created by the shape of the opaque object
+shadow is created by the shape of the opaque object and by the

-the shadow itself, so that the shadow seems to vanish.
+itself, so that the shadow seems to vanish.

 CORRECTED: FRICTION IS NOT CAUSED BY SURFACE ROUGHNESS